 Just as with children, bored chickens will get into mischief.
 Chickens that are confined primarily to the coop and run daily are more inclined to begin feather picking out of boredom and curiosity than free-range chickens.

-Chickens kept on a restricted feeding program vs free-feeding regimen may become bored in between feedings, leading to feather picking and problem pecking.
+Chickens kept on a restricted feeding program, versus a free-feeding regimen, may become bored in between feedings, leading to feather picking and problem pecking of each other.

 Chickens that are deficient in protein, sodium and/or other dietary essentials will seek out sources of the lacking item to satisfy their nutritional needs.
 The deficiency can cause a chicken to peck excessively at their own preening gland, the feathers around it and feathers of other birds.
 Protein-deficient birds may pick and eat feathers.